-3. Numerical Solution
+2.2 Numerical Solution

-In this study, a finite volume technique is utilized to investigate flow, heat transfer characteristics and the total entropy generation for steady, 2D, laminar natural convection rarefied nanofluid in square cavity.
-The SIMPLE algorithm presented by Versteeg and Malalasekera [29] and Patankar and Spalding [30] is utilized.
+In this study, a finite volume technique is utilized using ANSYS Fluent software to investigate flow, heat transfer characteristics and the total entropy generation for steady, 2D, laminar natural convection rarefied nanofluid in square cavity.
+The SIMPLE algorithm presented by Versteeg and Malalasekera [43] and Patankar and Spalding [44] is utilized.
 In order to calculate the pressure field, PRESTO algorithm is used.
 Moreover, a hybrid second order accuracy scheme of upwind and central difference is used to differentiate the convective terms.
 As a starting point, a 40×40 mesh elements are tested.
 In addition, σv and σT for all simulations are considered to be unity.
 The solution is converged when the maximum of the normalized absolute residual across all nodes is < 10-6.

-4. Grid Independency
+2.3 Grid Independency

 The grid that is used in all simulations is a two dimensional mesh and it is shown in Figure 2.
 Initially, the step sizes of the grid are increasing in the x and y directions with expansion factors of 1.06 and 1.15 respectively, these values were selected to capture the gradients near solid-fluid interface.
 Then the mesh was adapted in which velocity gradients near the solid surfaces are calculated.
 After this, the number of cells is increased to lower the gradients below a certain value.
 It was noticed that any further change in these parameters would not affect the results.
 A grid independency test is performed by monitoring Nu at the cold surface, and solutions for different numbers of grid nodes were obtained.
 It was obvious that adding more cells beyond a certain value will not affect Nu.
+In addition, the average magnitude of the velocity inside the cavity was monitored and tabulated.
+Table 2. summarizes the values of Nu as well the velocity magnitude inside the cavity along with their relative error to the values obtained for mesh size of 100x100 elements